Skip to content

 The one technique that actually matters: apply on damp skin.

 A humectant doesn't make water.
-It moves it.
-On parched skin in a dry room, HA can pull moisture upward from the deeper skin layers and out into the air, leaving you tighter than before.
+It holds onto the water available around it.
+On parched skin in a dry room, HA can feel less comfortable if you leave it sitting there without a moisturiser over the top.
 The fix takes two seconds: a fine mist of water (or a splash) before HA, then a real moisturiser sealed on top.

 • Morning and evening is fine.

-• Pairs with everything: niacinamide, retinol, vitamin C, salicylic acid.
+• Works with almost everything: niacinamide, retinol, vitamin C, salicylic acid.
 The cushion between actives and the rest of your routine.

 • Especially useful in winter and on planes when ambient humidity drops below 30 percent.